Maikuolan/Common/_docs/NumberFormatter.md

 1,23,45,67.89
 ```

-#### GroupOffset member.
+#### GroupOffset property.

 ```PHP
 public $GroupOffset = 0;
 ```

-The GroupOffset member provides a mechanism by which the first number group in a number can be a different size to any subsequent number groups in the number.
+The GroupOffset property provides a mechanism by which the first number group in a number can be a different size to any subsequent number groups in the number.
 This can be particularly important when expressing numbers that deal with [lakhs](https://en.wikipedia.org/wiki/Lakh) and [crores](https://en.wikipedia.org/wiki/Crore), typically requiring that the first number group contain three numbers, with any subsequent number groups containing two numbers.

 Example usage: